GrainLearning/grainLearning/docs/source/rnn.rst

 RNN Module
 ==========

 We implemented a `Recurrent Neural Network (RNN) <https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks>`_ model in the tensorflow framework.
 For more information about the model go to section `The RNN model`_.

-There are four main usages of RNN module:
+There are four main usages of the RNN module:

 1. `Train a RNN with your own data`_.
 2. `Make a prediction with a pre-trained model`_.